09 May 2018

 As the only Spanish institution responsible for managing these EU projects, FIIAPP has implemented over 350 Twinning projects and is one of the most important European Twinning operators.

 There have been many FIIAPP success stories among these projects, but it is worth discussing those highlighted in the EU’s own annual activity report.
 In this sense, we can take the example of the 2016 report, which discusses Tunisia and the way the projects undertaken in the region have contributed to the country’s democratic transition.

 Specifically, the project supporting the Ministry of Justice has helped to modernise the selection and training of judicial personnel in the country.
 These have been concrete advances, key to aligning the justice sector with international standards.

 The case of Tunisia and its institutional needs in the post-Arab spring context is just one example of how FIIAPP supports the modernisation and democratisation of public administration through this type of project.
 Other examples cover topics as diverse as migration, social policies, rights, economic development, communications, security and the green economy.

 FIIAPP, together with other European operators, is contributing to the development of this instrument and its participation and involvement in different working groups on the future of Twinning is a proof of the EU’s commitment to this funding tool.

 Future prospects for the twinning instrument

-While in the case of Latin America a similar regulatory framework can facilitate this type of undertaking, in other regions the work that remains is even greater if twinning is to be transformed into a global instrument, applicable to EU cooperation policy in various parts of the world.
+While in the case of Latin America a similar regulatory framework can facilitate this type of undertaking, in other regions the work that remains is even greater if Twinning is to be transformed into a global instrument, applicable to EU cooperation policy in various parts of the world.
 FIIAPP’s contribution may be relevant and timely in this regard given its experience with this funding instrument.

-Daniela Serban, Technician in FIIAPP’s Strategy Department
+Daniela Serban, FIIAPP Strategy Officer

 The views and opinions expressed in this blog are the sole responsibility of its author.